Hólmar Örn Eyjólfsson: VfL Bochum

 At the start of the 2013–14 season, Eyjólfsson found his playing time, mostly coming from the substitute bench, due to facing new competitions, as well as, his own injury concern.
 As a result, he continued to feature for the club's reserve side, appearing three times.
-Following the absent of regular right–back, Paul Freier, Eyjólfsson was called up for his replacement and started in a number of matches, playing in the right–back position.
+Following the absence of regular right–back, Paul Freier, Eyjólfsson was called up for his replacement and started in a number of matches, playing in the right–back position.
 He then played a role in a match against St. Pauli on 15 February 2014 by scoring only goal of the game and helping Bochum keeping a clean sheet, in a 1–0 win.
 However, Eyjólfsson was soon dropped from the starting line–up and found his playing time, coming from the substitute bench.
 Despite this, he started the whole game, in a 1–0 win over Karlsruher SC on 11 May 2014, a win that saw the club promoted to Bundesliga next season.
 At the end of the 2013–14 season, Eyjólfsson made nineteen appearances and scoring once in all competitions.
 Following this, he was released by Bochum after a three-year spell at the club.

 Rosenborg

 On 11 August 2014, Eyjólfsson joined Norwegian side Rosenborg, signing a one-year contract with the club, with an option of extending for two years.
-He was previously linked with a move to Swedish side Helsingborgs before having a medical at Rosenberg.
+He was previously linked with a move to Swedish side Helsingborg before having a medical at Rosenberg.

 Eyjólfsson made his Rosenberg debut on 24 August 2014, coming as a late substitute, in a 2–0 win over Sarpsborg 08.
 Following this, he quickly established himself in the first team, forming a centre–back partnership with Tore Reginiussen for the rest of the 2014 season.
 Eyjólfsson then scored his first goal for the club on 28 September 2014, in a 3–0 win over Aalesunds.
 His performance led Reginiussen praising him, saying: "It has worked well.
 Hólmar is good at talking and good at taking responsibility.
 He is simply a very good player who is easy to play with."
 Eyjólfsson helped Rosenberg finish second place in the league, as he made ten appearances and scoring once in all competitions.